 Visual Design

-A commercial customer could see not only the software they owned, but the users to which it was assigned.
-New users could be assigned from this screen.
+Customers could see not only what software they owned, but which users it was assigned to—and easily make changes as needed.